Coaches & Mentors Corner

 A short list of habits that separate teams that have a great year from teams that limp through.

 • Don't let the robot eat the season.
 FLL Innovation Project and FTC Engineering Notebook matter as much as the robot at competition.
-Schedule non-build time deliberately.
+Schedule non-build time deliberately — 20 minutes every meeting beats a panicked weekend in December.

-• Practice driving and presenting before competition.
-Most teams under-prep their judges' interview — that's where awards are won.
-Run mock interviews with a parent volunteer at least twice.
+• Practice judging interviews twice before competition.
+Most teams under-prep their interview — that's where awards are won.
+Run mock interviews with a parent volunteer; do them in week 4 and week 8.

 • Order replacement parts in October.
 Things break in November.
 Late-season parts orders take weeks to arrive.